 However, the majority of common cases that get labelled as cultural appropriation are merely examples of cultural exchange or cultural borrowing.
 It’s the natural process by which people learn from each other, grow to appreciate their differences, and are ultimately enriched by the experience.

-For though I am free from all, I have made myself a servant to all, that I might win more of them.
-To the Jews I became as a Jew, in order to win Jews.
-To those under the law I became as one under the law (though not being myself under the law) that I might win those under the law.
-To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.
-To the weak I became weak, that I might win the weak.
-I have become all things to all people, that by all means I might save some.
-I do it all for the sake of the Gospel, that I may share with them in its blessings.
-(1 Corinthians 9:19-23)
+Although I am free from all and not anyone’s slave, I have made myself a slave to everyone, in order to win more people.
+To the Jews I became like a Jew, to win Jews; to those under the law, like one under the law – though I myself am not under the law – to win those under the law.
+To those who are without the law, like one without the law – though I am not without God’s law but under the law of Christ – to win those without the law.
+To the weak I became weak, in order to win the weak.
+I have become all things to all people, so that I may by every possible means save some.
+Now I do all this because of the gospel, so that I may share in the blessings.

 Subby Szterszky is the managing editor of Focus on Faith and Culture, an e-newsletter produced by Focus on the Family Canada.